katholt/reddog-nf/README.md

     - create matrix of hets in the same way we do for homs
     - this should be done conditionally
     - pass the data forward
-* Conditionally execute phylogeny process
-    - on the basis of having n or more isolates
+* Add option to send email of nextflow fail (pipeline failure, not task failure)
 * Probably can remove mapped flag check in `get_reads_mapped.awk`
     - was previously passing unfiltered bam
 * For `get_snp_sites.awk`, check that the input ref and alt allele can be the same (i.e. not use of '.')
-* Add optional fastqc
-    - default behaviour to generate reports
-    - option to turn off
 * Mixed sample detection
     - SNP:het ratio in replicon statistics
     - use zoe's scripts to plot
         - reads het and q30 vcfs
         - plot %mapped to alt, coloured by hets or homs
-* Check user inputs and configuration before executing pipeline

 ## Planned improvements